Content |

 Only with high meat content

 With prepared food, pay attention to a high meat content, low grain content and high quality.
 An adult dog needs enough fresh meat and vegetables for a healthy diet..
 Young dogs, on the other hand, should not be fed too much protein.
 Foods that are too high in protein can promote growth too quickly and encourage skeletal diseases.
 Food should be divided into two meals a day.
 One of them must be given directly after the daily walk.
-In this way the dog gets its reward after the “work done”.
+In this way the dog gets his reward after the "work done".

 The life expectancy of the Cane Corso